Britain needs a bigger state to recover from pandemic, Labour leader says | Politics

 Britain needs a bigger state to recover from pandemic, Labour leader says

-The British state must take a bigger role in supporting businesses and the public just like it did in the aftermath of World War Two, opposition Labour Party leader Keir Starmer will set out in a speech on Thursday.
-Starmer, who took over as leader of the main opposition to Prime Minister Boris Johnson's Conservative Party in 2020, will sketch out his alternative vision for the country's post-Brexit and post-COVID future.
+The British state must take a bigger role in supporting businesses and the public, just as it did in the aftermath of World War Two, Labour Party leader Keir Starmer said on Thursday.
+Starmer, who took over as leader of the main opposition party to Prime Minister Boris Johnson's Conservatives in 2020, set out his alternative vision for the country's post-Brexit and post-COVID future.

-"I believe people are now looking for more from their government - like they were after the Second World War," Starmer will say according to advance extracts of his speech.
-"They're looking for government to help them through difficult times, to provide security, and to build a better future for them and their families."
+"I believe there’s a mood in the air which we don’t detect often in Britain.
+It was there in 1945 after the sacrifice of war, and it’s there again now," he said.
+"It’s the determination that our collective sacrifice must lead to a better future."
+He proposed the creation of a "recovery bond" to allow the public to put their household savings into directly funding projects via the state-run National Infrastructure Bank.

-His speech comes amid criticism from some quarters that his leadership has failed to inspire the British public, even as Johnson's government oversee a stuttering response to a pandemic that has inflicted worse economic damage and more deaths on Britain than its European peers.
+His speech came amid criticism from some quarters that his leadership has failed to inspire the British public, even as Johnson's government oversees a stuttering response to a pandemic that has inflicted worse economic damage and more deaths on Britain than on its European peers.
 Next month, Conservative finance minister Rishi Sunak will set out a budget plan expected to underline the eye-watering cost of supporting the British economy through the pandemic.

-Sunak is expected to defer most of the toughest decisions about how to pay for that support.
-Starmer will argue that the crisis has paved the way for a permanently larger state, calling on Sunak to extend some of the temporary support programs for low earners and businesses forced to close by lockdown restrictions.
+Starmer warned that the budget would be a fork in the road for the country, saying that any second wave of austerity would choke off economic recovery.
+Unlike the 2010 Conservative-led government, which pursued spending cuts to rebalance the economy after the global financial crisis, Sunak is expected to defer most of the toughest decisions about how to pay for that support.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)